Alerts

 • Contractor’s quote detailing the work

-Any document produced by the manufacturer and/or contractor detailing the technical specifications of the equipment to be installed (e.g., materials, dimensions, etc.).
+Any document produced by the manufacturer and/or contractor detailing the technical specifications of the ancillary building to be installed (e.g., materials, dimensions, etc.).

 • Proxy